StiffGitt/Wordle/README.md

+# Wordle
-# A wordle game made in WinApi
+A wordle game made in WinApi